rocky-linux/documentation/docs/guides/security/firewalld.md

 firewall-cmd --zone=trusted --add-source=192.168.1.122 --permanent
 firewall-cmd --zone trusted --add-service ssh --permanent
 ```

 But what if on this server we also have an intranet that is accessible to only the IP blocks that our organization is assigned?
 Would we use the "internal" zone now to apply to that rule?
-Frankly, I'd prefer to create a zone that deals with the admin users IPs (those allowed to secure-shell into the server).
+Frankly, I'd prefer to create a zone that deals with the admin users' IPs (those allowed to secure-shell into the server).
 Truth be told, I'd prefer to add all of my own zones, but that might be ridiculous to do.

 ### Adding Zones